Prunus virginiana: Ecology

 The wild chokecherry is often considered a pest, as it is a host for the tent caterpillar, a threat to other fruit plants.
 It is also a larval host to the black-waved flannel moth, the blinded sphinx, the cecropia moth, the coral hairstreak, the cynthia moth, the elm sphinx, Glover's silkmoth, the hummingbird clearwing moth, the imperial moth, the Io moth, the polyphemus moth, the promethea moth, the red-spotted purple, the small-eyed sphinx, the spring azure, the striped hairstreak, the tiger swallowtail, the twin-spotted sphinx, and Weidemeyer's admiral.

 Many wildlife, including birds and game animals, eat the berries.
 Moose, elk, mountain sheep, deer and rabbits eat the foliage, twigs, leaves, and buds.
 Deer and elk sometimes browse the twigs profusely, not letting the plant grow above knee height.
 The leaves serve as food for caterpillars of various Lepidoptera.

 Cultivation

 The chokecherry has a number of cultivars.
 'Canada Red' and 'Schubert' have leaves that mature to purple and turn orange and red in the autumn.
 'Goertz' has a nonastringent, so palatable, fruit.
 Research at the University of Saskatchewan seeks to find or create new cultivars to increase production and processing.

 Toxicity

 The stone of the fruit is poisonous.
 Chokecherry, including the foliage, is toxic to moose, cattle, goats, deer, and other animals with segmented stomachs (rumens), especially after the leaves have wilted (such as after a frost or after branches have been broken); wilting releases cyanide and makes the plant sweet.
 About 4.5-9 kg of foliage can be fatal.
 In horses, symptoms include heavy breathing, agitation, and weakness.

+The similar fruits of P. caroliniana are also somewhat toxic.